 - An overall sense of fatigue

 The efficiency of our impulses is their strength, but it’s also what makes them dangerous.
-Without rational thinking in place to check our impulses, we end up making ugly short-term decisions.
+Without rational thinking in place to check those impulses, we end up making some unfortunate short-term decisions.
 We’re more likely to give in to laziness, selfish thinking, vices, and all manner of bad habits.

 Improving your self control is a great thing, not just because it helps with long-term changes, but because it also protects us from some of our human shortcomings in the short term.